gujianjie/Books/README.md

 The role and authorization of the certifcate holder SHALL be encoded in the **Certifcate Holder Authorization Template**.
 This template is a sequence that consists of the following data objects:
 1. An object identifer that specifes the terminal type and the format of the template.
-2. A discretionary data object that encodes the relative authorization, i.e. the role and ****authorization of the certifcate holder relative to the certifcation authority.
+2. A discretionary data object that encodes the relative authorization, i.e. the role and authorization of the certifcate holder relative to the certifcation authority.

 * **Example of RootCVC and UserCVC**

 ![](/assets/RootCVC_UserCVC_Example.png)

-* **Rules for OID**
+---

+### _Definitions in the UAES MG1U platform solution_